Gajanansagare01/Spring_Crud_Operation_Management/README.md

 # Spring_Crud_Operation_Management
 In this tutorial, we're gonna build a Spring Boot Rest CRUD API example with Maven that use Spring Data JPA to interact with H2 database.
-You'll know:

 This is a simple Project Management System built using Java 17 and Spring Boot, with an in-memory database (H2) for data persistence.
 The system allows users to perform CRUD operations on project information via RESTful API endpoints.

-## Table of Contents:

-- Project Setup
-- Database Configuration
-- Model Creation
+## Model Creation

 1. Repository Layer
 2. Service Layer
 3. Controller Layer